gaehlerm/SoftwareEngineering/README.md

 // if you don't use tdd: insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95

-"Data structures + algorithms = software" Adapted from Bertrand Mayer
+"Algorithms + data structures  = software" Adapted from Niklaus Wirth

 Abstractions + testing = engineering

--> software engineering = data structures + algorithms + abstractions + testing
+-> software engineering = algorithms + data structures + abstractions + testing

 It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
 It forces you to write better code.
 In fact, this was the first chapter that I wrote for this book, exactly for this reason.